-Chairperson Kristin Kent recommended the following Order of Conditions: a property manager should be assigned stewardship of the property, weekly progress updates, complete removal of the existing pump house by the beach, no construction vehicle parking in the gravel area, monitor calibration annually, plus all the pre-existing conditions previously submitted.
+Chairperson Kent recommended the following Order of Conditions: weekly progress updates, complete removal of the existing pump house by the beach, assigned work hours, review/approval of clearing for the laydown area, no construction vehicle parking in the gravel area, monitor calibration annually, plus all the pre-existing conditions included in the previous seawater upgrade Order of Conditions that was issued.

-A motion was made by Eden Reiner to issue the Order of Conditions, the motion was seconded by Skylar Tibbits, and a vote was taken, the motion passes unanimously.
+A motion was made by Reiner to issue the Order of Conditions, the motion was seconded by Tibbits, and a vote was taken, the motion passes unanimously.